ZeMingoh233/LasMonjas/README.md

 -----------------------

 # Credits and Code snips

+If you use something from Las Monjas on your mod, please credit me on your mod's github page.

 [Reactor](https://github.com/NuclearPowered/Reactor) - The main framework used\
 [BepInEx](https://github.com/BepInEx) - Used to hook game functions\
 [KevinMacLeod](https://www.youtube.com/user/kmmusic) - For the music used\